JKahvi/Four-Mountains/README.md

-*NB: An easy way to try this software is to check out the latest version number from 4mountains_rel.html (search for the string "beta") and then type that number as X in http://a.moq.fi/testX.htm.*
+*NB: An easy way to try the software is to check out the latest version number from 4mountains_rel.html (search for the string "beta") and then type that number as X in http://a.moq.fi/testX.htm.*

 Four Mountains
 ==============